 A smart (or advanced) meter measures and records electricity use in 30-minute (or less) intervals.19 Because it’s digital, this type of meter can be read remotely.
 This provides accurate, up to date information on your usage and also eliminates the need for a contracted meter reader to manually record your usage.

 The orientation of your solar panel will be considered to maximise the amount of sunlight your panels are exposed to.
 This will depend on your roofline, location of the building and any surrounding shading structures or plants.20 Generally speaking, north-facing solar panels generate the most amount of energy in Australia.21

 Similar to orientation, the tilt/pitch of your solar panel will optimise your system’s sunlight exposure.
 This will depend on your roofline and location of the building.22

 One watt is the equivalent to electricity flowing at a rate of one joule (unit of energy) per second.

 Every standard electrical appliance in Australia will note the watts it consumes on the appliance or the packaging.
 Take note of this to identify any power-hungry appliances hiding in your home!

 Are you ready to power up your energy with solar?
-Whether you’re new to solar, or you’re just wanting to maximise your solar investment, see what the Solar Advantage could do for you.
+Whether you’re new to solar, or you’re just wanting to maximise your solar investment, see what our solar plans could do for you.